GetStream/stream-cli/docs/debug.md

 OPTIONS
   -j, --jwt=jwt  (required) The JWT token you are trying to debug.
-  -r, --raw=raw  A raw object containing the header, signature, and payload of your JWT.
+  -r, --raw      A raw object containing the data from your JWT.
 ```

 _See code: [src/commands/debug/token.js](https://github.com/getstream/stream-cli/blob/v0.0.1-beta.22/src/commands/debug/token.js)_